 Looking for Financial Support?

+Better opportunities are on the horizon, but returning to college and paying for your education can be a challenge.
 One of the many challenges adults face as they return to college is financing their education.
-More and more adult students are heading to college and The University of Maine System (UMS) is committed to supporting adult learners who are seeking to improve their professional opportunities, or to expand their general knowledge.
+It is much more common for adult students to be heading to college later in life and The University of Maine System (UMS) is committed to supporting adult learners who are seeking to improve their professional opportunities, or to expand their general knowledge.
 The demands of a competitive marketplace have made a college education vital to advancement in many professions.

-The University of Maine System has several options for Maine residence seeking funding assistance for their education.
-While many are offered directly through each institution, the following are funds specifically for adult students.
+The University of Maine System has several options for Maine residents seeking funding assistance for their education.
+While many are offered directly through each institution, the opportunities below are funds specifically set aside for adult students.

 University of Maine System Adult Scholarships and Waivers: